icaliman/saron/README.md

 Saron: Smart Web Monitor
 ==================

-### Monitoring and control remote servers and PCs using Node.js using Derby.
+### Monitor and control remote servers and PCs using Node.js and Derby.

 Consists of two parts both written in Node.js: